tools200ms/ecommquery/README.md

 * `h1` element is kind of special, only one `h1` element should be defined on page.
 In templates used by eCommerce platforms `h1` is usually a product or category name.
 It is a good idea from SEO point of view.
 It means also that when sterilizing description any encounted `h1` tags should be shifted to become `h2`.
 Argument `start_hlevel=2` forces all `Header` elements to start from `h2`.
 * remove empty **style** elements, such as `<b></b>`
 * merge consecutive style elements, for instance `<b>B</b><b>old</b>` merges to `<b>Bold</b>`.
-  This it to eliminate an over definition.
+  This is to eliminate an over definition.
 I found that this can exist surprisingly often.
 * purge `style` or `class` tag arguments if argument:
   `purge_classes = True` or `purge_styles = True` is provided.

 When sterilized HTML code is translated to plain text, it looks better (no multiple new lines, no strange spaces).
-Plain text is a way to communicate with AI, thus machine recives well formatted text.
+Plain text is a way to communicate with AI, thus machine receives well-formatted text.
 For instance, while translating unsterilized `<b>Co</b><b>conut</b>` to text the output is `Co conut`, thus tag merging is kind important.

 # Implementation status